-- If you don't want to wait for the automatic resubmission, you can manually click the green Retry Failed Steps button shown above; however, if you didn't let enough time pass you will only increase the time Amazon throttles your account.
+- In the Shipment Status pop-up, click the green Retry Failed Steps button (as shown above); however, please note that if you didn't let enough time pass (at least 30 minutes since the last notification attempt) you will only increase the time Amazon throttles your account.

-- The best thing to do is to avoid being throttled altogether by shipping orders in batches, rather than individually.
+- To avoid being throttled altogether, try shipping orders in batches rather than individually.
+Read How can I use batches to help process my orders? for more information.
 For example, creating 50 shipping labels one at a time will push information to Amazon 50 times, but a batch of 50 orders would only notify Amazon once!